wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

         sudo env WALLARM_LABELS='group=<GROUP>' sh wallarm-4.6.11.aarch64-glibc.sh
         ```

-        Where `WALLARM_LABELS` variable sets group into which the node will be added (used for logical grouping of nodes in the Wallarm Console UI).
+        Commands for x86_64 and ARM64 versions. `WALLARM_LABELS` variable sets group into which the node will be added (used for logical grouping of nodes in the Wallarm Console UI).

     === "Node token"
         ```bash